 Needless to say that selecting a secure hosting should also be one of your top priorities.

-Before looking into security plugins, you should make sure that your WordPress host has significant security measures.
+Before looking into security plugins, you should make sure that your WordPress hosting has significant security measures.

 Here are some of the security measures a good WordPress hosting provider should provide you with: